MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--staff-and-training.md

 ### Level 100 - Initial

 Organizations at the 100 level give more precedence to launching the solution than focusing on why the solution is launched.
 Typically there is a bottom-line problem to be solved (e.g. platform migration due to a merger) which takes top priority.
 User and training needs have not been defined, evaluated, or documented.
 This leaves end users to develop their own methods for working with the new solutions.
 As a result, they may miss out on core benefits of the solution.
-We often refer to this level as the “Wild West Adoption Model.”
+We often refer to this level as the "Wild West Adoption Model."

 **[Initial level](microsoft365-maturity-model--intro.md#level-100---initial)** characteristics include: